If you read a newspaper, go on the internet, or turn on the TV at all, you may well have seen some shocking headlines about trans people lately.

 Non-binary is a term for people who don’t solely identify as either male or female, or may identify as both.
 Because the binary terms don’t fit, using pronouns such as ‘he’ or ‘she’ might not be right, so when you talk to someone who’s non-binary simply find a good moment and ask them how they would prefer to be addressed.
 It might be ‘they’, it might be something different.

 It may take a bit of getting used to, but it causes you no harm and it will make that person feel acknowledged and valid.
-It’s not that long ago that some people struggled with accepting that some women wanted to be called Ms instead of Miss, but we got used to the common courtesy of simply asking people how they wanted to be addressed.
+It’s not that long ago that some people struggled with accepting that some women wanted to be called Ms instead of Miss or Mrs, but we got used to the common courtesy of simply asking people how they wanted to be addressed.
 This is no different.

 Are you calling for gender to be removed from documents?